catbee-technologies/catbee-utils/README.md

 A comprehensive suite of validators for checking strings, numbers, objects, arrays, and common formats such as email, UUID, IP, and more.
 Useful for input validation and API parameter checks.

+- `isPort(str: string | number): boolean` – Check if a string or number is a valid port number.
 - `isEmail(str: string): boolean` – Check if a string is a valid email address.
 - `isUUID(str: string): boolean` – Check if a string is a valid UUID.
 - `isURL(str: string): boolean` – Check if a string is a valid URL.